 Dentists provide a new set of aligners to use every two weeks.
 Provided your teeth respond to the treatment as planned, you only need to visit for a checkup every 6-10 weeks.
 Total treatment time will be around 12-18 months, depending on what needs to be done.

 Aligner braces can be used to close gaps between teeth, straighten crooked teeth, and treat overbites and underbites.

 If the patient has just a minor malocclusion, it may be possible to complete a shorter treatment course with Invisalign Express.
 If, however, the tooth misalignment is quite severe, Invisalign braces may not be able to treat the problem.

-To find out if you or your teen can have Invisalign treatment, you can book an appointment with your local Invisalign orthodontist.
-Alternatively, take a fast and simple Invisalign Smile Assessment.
-This free online tool will tell you whether Invisalign braces are suitable for you or your teen, and it only takes two minutes to fill in your details.
+To find out if you or your teen can have invisible braces like Invisalign, take our fast and simple Smile Test.
+This free online tool will tell you whether clear braces are suitable for you or your teen, and it only takes two minutes to fill in your details.

 If you find out you aren’t a suitable candidate for Invisalign, keep reading to the end of this article where we have some information on alternatives to invisible aligner braces.

 The following animation shows how the Invisalign system is different from traditional metal braces: